Esri/jquery-mobile-map-js/README.md

 * Three samples - index.html is a single page mobile app, index_twopage.html demonstrates a two page mobile app.
 And, index_twopage_query.html shows how to use the library with feature layers.
 * Helper methods for handling more complex user interface situations that require manipulation of height and width.
 * Debounces the map when the window is resized.
-* Custom jQuery event "helper-map-loaded" - notifies you when map has been recreated so that you can redraw or requery features as appropriate.
+* Custom jQuery event "helper-map-loaded" - notifies you when map has been reinflated so that you can restart services or redraw features if required.

 ##Dependencies